-At the beginning of 2020, the European Parliament started to work on a report on the new EU’s strategy with Africa, in what was supposed to be a crucial year for the partnership between the two continents.
+At the beginning of 2020, the European Parliament started to work on a report on the new EU-Africa strategy, in what was supposed to be a crucial year for the partnership between the two continents.

 Even though the EU-Africa summit, originally planned in October 2020, was postponed due to COVID-19, the European Parliament’s Committee on Development (DEVE) continued to work on the report, with MEP Chrysoula Zacharopoulou as rapporteur.
 The report ‘A new EU-Africa Strategy – a partnership for sustainable and inclusive development’ was approved by DEVE on February 11, and has been endorsed by the plenary of the European Parliament on Thursday March 24.